 Monroe County in the Civil War (grades 3 – 8): Experience a day in the life of a Civil War soldier by examining historical reproductions of items used during the war.
 Learn about Monroe County’s contribution to the Civil War, on the battlefield and the home front.

-Pioneer Life (grades 3 – 8): Step back in time and experience the chores and school work that a Monroe County pioneer child did in the early 1800s.
-Childhood wasn’t all work and no play back then, so students will also try their hands at pioneer era games and toys.
+Pioneer Life (grades 3 – 8): Step back in time and experience what it took to get to Indiana by covered wagon in 1818.
+Discover what chores and school work a Monroe County pioneer child did in the early 1800s.
+It wasn’t all work and no play, you’ll learn about their toys and games too!

-National History Day (grades 6 – 12): This hands-on workshop focuses on skills that students use in preparing their projects for National History Day with help from staff members who are former National History Day judges.
+National History Day (grades 6 – 12): This hands-on workshop focuses on skills students use in preparing their projects for National History Day with help from staff members.
 Students learn about the three types of sources, then research, create, and present miniature exhibits about historical people and events using real artifacts from our collection.

 A multi-disciplinary unit of study on a particular topic all in one box!
 Includes everything you need to teach the unit: background information, lesson plans, artifacts students can touch, activities, and additional materials.
 You supply the crayons, paper, etc. Trunks are rented for two weeks, from Saturday to Saturday.
 Renters are responsible for transporting the trunks to and from the History Center.
 Cost: $10 for two week rental